Gustavomurta/Arduino_Mega_Programmer/ROM Reader with Arduino/README.md

 Commodore C128 ROM chip reader with Arduino Mega (Proof of concept)

-Using TinyGo on Arduino and Golang on Windows 10 PC (you may try on Linux or MAC- Tell me)
+Using TinyGo on Arduino and Golang on Windows 10 PC (you may try on Linux or on MAC- Tell me)

 Arduino Read ROM data and send to USB/Serial Port